Why Research Into Arts and Aging Is Crucial

 What can the arts do?
 Excellent question.
 It’s one researchers, funders, entrepreneurs, government agencies and creative people all over the planet are grappling with.
 One thing seems to be clear to all of them: More research is needed so we can truly understand how the arts can help people — from all ethnic and socioeconomic backgrounds — age better.

-It’s the reason Julene Johnson launched her Community of Voices study on the effects of choir participation on health outcomes, whose results are due soon and which we’re following closely at Next Avenue.
+It’s the reason Julene Johnson launched her Community of Voices study on the effects of choir participation on health outcomes.
 It’s also the reason the National Endowment of the Arts (NEA) is releasing a creative aging research toolkit called the NEA’s Guide to Community Engaged Research in the Arts and Health (which Johnson helped create) to encourage more research.
-Look for it on the NEA website on Thursday Dec.
-8.
+Look for it on the NEA website.

 A Real Need for Better Research